 3. Sector value proposition calculator

-Last but not least, sector dimension is critical to look into, because it’s the most efficient calculator for marketers to strategise B2B marketing and execute in a more accurate way.
+Last but not least, the sector dimension is critical to look into because it’s the most efficient calculator for marketers to strategize B2B marketing and execute it in a more accurate way.

-What’s more, a sector level value proposition calculator is much easier to eye out your solution market value and customer value.
+What’s more, a sector-level value proposition calculator is much easier to eye out your solution’s market value and customer value.
 When a customer looks through your solution, basically there are two key considerations.
 What’s the difference between you and my current vendor?
 The other is if the customer value is higher or lower.
-If higher, how long to collaborate if this solution is eating our business profit margin.
+If higher, how long to collaborate if this solution is eating our business profit margin?

-In terms of market value compared with competitors, the higher percentage you can have, the more cutting edge competition your SaaS solution has.
-Also, the higher percentage you can generate in customer value, your customer can make more money or save more money collaborating with you.
+In terms of market value compared with competitors, the higher percentage you can have, the more cutting-edge competition your SaaS solution has.
+Also, the higher percentage you can generate in customer value, your customer can make more money or save money collaborating with you.

 I hope you enjoy reading SaaS eCommerce: Potential Sector, Client and Product Value Proposition Calculator.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.